laminar-run/hookmock/README.md

         <some-secret-header-key>: <some-non-environment-secret>
       ...

+    # Optional -- add query param to your hook request, merges `body` and `secrets` to create a `headers` object
+    queryParam:
+      # Optional -- add some non-secret params to your queryParams object
+      body:
+        <header-key>: <header-value>
+        ...
+      # Optional -- add secrets to your params object from your environment or in plaintext
+      secrets:
+        # References secrets from environment by adding `environment` key
+        <some-secret-param-key>:
+          environment: <environment-variable-declared-in-environment-referencing-the-correct-secret>
+        # If we have a secret that is not an environment secret, we can simply add it as a key, value entry to `secrets`
+        <some-secret-param-key>: <some-non-environment-secret>
+      ...

     # Optional -- send a payload to with your webhook
     payload:
       # Optional, specifies if payload comes from a `.json` file or not.